inrae/diades.atlas/README.md

 ## Dev - Mongo

-The app requires a Mongo database.
-For dev, you need to run the
+To run the Shiny application locally, you need a Mongo database.
+For dev, you need to run the following on your machine:
-following:

     docker run --name=mongo --rm -p 2811:27017 -e MONGO_INITDB_ROOT_USERNAME=Colin -e MONGO_INITDB_ROOT_PASSWORD=AsAboveSoBelow789123 mongo:4.0

-Stop it at the end
+Stop it at the end of your development process

     docker kill mongo

-# Dev - vignettes
+# Dev - update and include vignettes in the package

 Vignettes are compiled manually by developers.
 Raw vignettes are stored in “data-raw”.
 Instructions to compile them are in the vignette itself.